Demob (TV series)

-Demob was a short-lived British comedy-drama television series, which screened for one six-episode series in 1993; It was produced by Talkback Productions in association with Yorkshire Television for ITV.
+Demob is a British comedy-drama television series, which screened for one six-episode series in 1993; It was produced by Talkback Productions in association with Yorkshire Television for ITV.

-The series was set in the late 1940s and early 1950s, and starred Martin Clunes and Griff Rhys Jones as two ex-army friends who decide to try to form an entertainment act, with the aim of getting work on BBC radio.
-The series also starred Samantha Janus, Amanda Redman and Les Dawson, Dawson posthumously.
+The series is set in the late 1940s and early 1950s, it stars Martin Clunes and Griff Rhys Jones as two ex-army friends who try to form an entertainment act, with the aim of getting work on BBC radio.
+The series cast also includes Samantha Janus, Amanda Redman and Les Dawson, Dawson having died before it went to air.

 Plot

 The series follows the ups and downs of two World War II veterans who decide to form a comedy duo after returning home to England.
 They experience various personal and professional problems as they strive for success.